tide-foundation/Tide-h4x-for-Privacy/README.md

 ## Installation

-This guide assists you to replicate the entire environment using EOS jungle testnet (free), local deployment with 3 ORK nodes.
+While the live H4X environment is staged with lots of nodes, hosted across 3 different public clouds, utilizing EOS mainnet, this guide assists you to replicate the entire environment locally, on a small scale, using EOS jungle testnet (free), with just 3 ORK nodes - so it doesn't cost you.

+While all the components of the this environment are cross-platform, this manual describes how to set it up in a Windows environment.
+Similar steps can be followed to achieve the same on Linux.

+The architecture, therefore, is slightly different and looks like this:
 ![alt text](https://github.com/tide-foundation/Tide-h4x-for-Privacy/blob/master/Tide%20h4x%20Local.png "Local Setup")

 ### Prerequisite

+The following components are required to be set up ahead of the deployment:
 1. [.NET Core 2.2 Build apps - SDK](https://dotnet.microsoft.com/download/dotnet-core/2.2 ".net Core 2.2 Download")
 1. [Node.js - LTS](https://nodejs.org/en/download/ "node.js Download")
 1. [Cleos](https://developers.eos.io/eosio-nodeos/v1.2.0/docs/cleos-overview "Cleos")